 Social Sector Size Criteria

 The Department may make administrative Welfare Supplementary Payments to claimants who have their Universal Credit award reduced by the application of the Social Sector Size Criteria.
-A claimant will not be entitled to an administrative payment if they move property and continue to under-occupy by at least the same number of bedrooms.
-There will be an exception for those claimants who have been designated as having “Management Transfer” status.

 The amount payable will be calculated by reference to the amount of the Social Sector Size Criteria deduction and will be converted from a monthly to a four weekly amount payable every four weeks in arrears.
 Payment will be made to the person receiving payment of the housing costs element of the Universal Credit award.